O.K. John

 Onorionde Kughegbe John (born July 22, 1983), commonly known as O.K.
-John, is a Nigerian-born Indonesian professional footballer who plays as a central defender for Liga 1 club RANS Nusantara.
+John, is a Nigerian former footballer who plays as a central defender.

 Club career

 Madura United

 In February 2018, he signed a one-year contract with Liga 1 club Madura United.
 John made his league debut on 26 March 2018 in a match against Barito Putera at the Gelora Ratu Pamelingan Stadium, Pamekasan.

 Persebaya Surabaya (loan)

-In July 2018, he joined Liga 1 side Persebaya Surabaya on an undisclosed loan term from Madura United.
+In July 2018, he joined Liga 1 side Persebaya Surabaya on loan from Madura United.
 John made his league debut on 18 July 2018 in a match against PSMS Medan.
 John scored his first goal for Persebaya against Sriwijaya in the 20th minute at the Gelora Sriwijaya Stadium, Palembang.

 Kalteng Putra

 He was signed for Kalteng Putra to play in Liga 1 in the 2019 season.
 John made his league debut on 16 May 2019 in a match against PSIS Semarang at the Moch.
 Soebroto Stadium, Magelang.
 John made 28 league appearances and did not score a goal for Kalteng Putra.